Bilbonet/dimoni-connector/dimoni_warehouse/README.rst

 To use this module:

-* Go to Settings > Database Structure > Database Sources
+* Got to Settings > Users and Companies > Companies
-* Click on Create to enter the following information:
+    * Edit company and enter the information in 'Dimoni Connectión' sheet.

-* Datasource name
-* Pasword
-* Connector: Choose the database to which you want to connect
-* Connection string: Specify how to connect to database
+In the sale orders you can choose a Dimoni warehouse destiny.
+Then the button 'Dimoni Sale' change to 'Dimoni Warehouse' and the OPA in dimoni is created as  warehouse operation.

 Known issues / Roadmap
 ======================